andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 npm run dev
 ```

-Following with tests setup, we will use good old *QUnit* as a test runner and *parcel* as a test bundler.
+Continuing with the tests setup, we will use good old *QUnit* as a test runner and *parcel* as a test bundler.
 This allows us to test in a real browser, and not to bother with configuration, given *parcel*'s sane defaults.

 We run in the home directory of the repository: